utdemir/dotfiles-nix/README.md

 remove the parts referring to `utdemir.cachix.org` from `nix.binaryCaches` field on `configuration.nix` if you do not trust me.

+## Maintenance

+There is a `make.sh` on the repository responsible for common maintenance tasks.

+* `./make.sh build`: Builds the system configuration.
+Does **not** make any modifications to your system.
+Useful to see if your changes evaluate without problems.
+* `./make.sh switch`: Builds the system configuration, adds it to the boot menu and activates it.
+* `./make.sh update`: Updates the `nixpkgs` and `home-manager` revisions, and builds the system.
+Run this every few days for an up-to-date system.
+It also prints out the GitHub urls of the changes.
+* `./make.sh cleanup`: Garbage collects unused derivations, and deletes the generations older than a week.
+Run this to get some disk space.

 ## Docs

 Below some tips for the tools I'm using, and my rationale for using them.